-With temperatures forecast to reach the mid 40s this weekend, locals are reminded to take action to Survive the Heat.
+With temperatures forecast to stay in the high 30s this weekend, locals are reminded to take action to Survive the Heat.

 In 2009 and again in 2014, major heatwaves negatively impacted the health of Victorians.
 In both instances, heatwaves resulted in significant loss of life, with an estimated 374 excess deaths in 2009 and 167 in 2014.